Autumn Woodland Halnaker Woods

 I am married to Catherine, who is a former eye nurse and now works as the Operations Manager for a Methodist Circuit in Warwickshire.
 We share our lives with a cat who demands our time and attention.

-John Lane - Co-Leader URC
+Stuart Dew - Co-Leader URC

 © Central Sussex United Area 2009